EU Licensed4.8/5

 How to get metformin prescribed on the NHS

 In the UK, metformin is a prescription-only medicine.
-It cannot be bought over the counter.
-Here is how the prescribing process typically works.
+You cannot buy it without a prescription.
+Here is how you usually get it.

 Diagnosis of type 2 diabetes